 To fully appreciate the reasons for the failure of “Ambersons”, it is important to firstly understand the storm of controversy that plagued Welles’ debut film, “Citizen Kane”.
-This was due in no small part to the film’s unflattering depiction of leviathan newspaper tycoon William Randolph Hearst, who was therefore determined to sabotage its release and general critical and popular acceptance.
-“Kane” was given entirely unflattering reviews in Hearst’s newspapers and was conspicuously restricted in its theatrical run.
-The film therefore barely recovered its costs at the box-office, in spite of its undeniable quality and groundbreaking technical attributes.
-With this precedent foremost in mind, R.K.O executives were quite apprehensive about the potential success or failure of Welles’ second film project.
+This was due in no small part to the film’s unflattering depiction of leviathan newspaper tycoon William Randolph Hearst, which included personally embarrassing details and was scathing in its criticism of the personality flaws of the character based upon him.
+Hearst was therefore absolutely determined to sabotage its release, and used his not inconsiderable influence to block its general critical and popular acceptance.
+“Kane” was thus given entirely unflattering reviews by film critics in Hearst’s newspapers, and was then deliberately and systematically restricted in its theatrical run due to the tycoon’s interventions.
+“Citizen Kane” therefore barely recovered its costs at the box-office, in spite of its undeniable quality and groundbreaking technical attributes.
+With this precedent foremost in their minds, R.K.O executives were quite apprehensive about the potential success or failure of Welles’ second film project.

-All of these behind the scenes machinations occurred while Welles was detained in South America shooting his next feature as part of a government goodwill mission, called “Its All True”.
-The Japanese attack on Pearl Harbor intervened which led to the implementation of travel restrictions associated with wartime (additionally, no doubt exacerbated in no small measure by Welles’ over-confidence and procrastination), which led to the film being completely commandeered by the studio, giving the director little say in the final outcome.
-To make matters worse, a poorly scripted ending with somewhat stilted dialogue and an inappropriately upbeat tone was added, which was completely inconsistent with the rest of the film.
-This new ending also negated important thematic connections, thereby deviating dramatically from the director’s original concept of the piece and damaging the film’s intended impact on the viewer.
+All of these behind the scenes machinations occurred whilst Welles was detained in South America shooting his next feature as part of a government goodwill mission, a film later called “Its All True”.
+The Japanese attack on Pearl Harbor intervened at around this time, which led to the implementation of travel restrictions associated with the onset of wartime (and no doubt exacerbated in no small measure by Welles’ over-confidence and procrastination).
+This led to the film being completely commandeered by the studio at this point, giving the unfortunate director little say in the final outcome.
+To make matters worse, a poorly scripted ending, with somewhat stilted dialogue and an inappropriately upbeat tone, was added which was completely inconsistent with the rest of the film.
+This new ending also negated important thematic connections, thereby deviating dramatically from the director’s original concept of the piece, and damaging the film’s intended impact on the viewer.

 Given these dramatic events, what is so remarkable is that this film, even in its truncated and bastardized form, remains a landmark of cinema art, and still retains most of its power and beauty as a poignant reminder of an era that has sadly passed into history.
 Though Welles doesn’t appear in the picture as an actor, his voice is used to maximum effect as narrator, particularly in the film’s opening sequence.
 He speaks with such affection of life in the late 19th Century, and with a modicum of wry humour, that the audience is immediately drawn into the picture.